Rhode Island-Based Jobs Rose 13,100 from April; May Unemployment Rate Drops to 16.3 Percent

 Methodology: The unemployment figures are based largely on a survey of households in Rhode Island and measure the unemployment status of people who live in the state.
 Unemployment rates prior to 1976 are not recognized by the U.S. Bureau of Labor Statistics (BLS) as official since the methodology used at that time is not comparable to today’s methods.
 The establishment of employment figures is derived from a survey of businesses in Rhode Island and measures the number of jobs in the state.
 Rhode Island labor market information is available at www.dlt.ri.gov/lmi.
 Additional information on procedures for producing Current Employment Statistics (CES) estimates is available on the BLS website at www.bls.gov/sae/cesprocs.htm.
 BLS will be releasing all states’ May labor force data and job counts on June 19, 2020.
 The Department of Labor and Training is scheduled to release the June 2020 labor force figures and job counts at 10:00 a.m. on Thursday, July 16, 2020.

-About DLT: The Department of Labor and Training (DLT) offers employment services, educational services and economic opportunities to both individuals and employers.
-DLT protects Rhode Island's workforce by enforcing labor laws, prevailing wage rates and workplace health and safety standards.
+ABOUT DLT: The RI Department of Labor and Training offers employment services, educational services and economic opportunities to both individuals and employers.
+DLT protects Rhode Island’s workforce by enforcing labor laws, prevailing wage rates and workplace health and safety standards.
 The department also provides temporary income support to unemployed and temporarily disabled workers.
-For more information, please call the Department of Labor and Training at (401) 462-8000 or visit the website at www.dlt.ri.gov.
+For more information, please call the RI Department of Labor and Training at (401) 462-8000 or visit the website at www.dlt.ri.gov.